What is Self Love?

 Cliche, but make a pros and cons list.
 What do you like about yourself?
 What do you think you could improve on?
 And when making this list, try to be gentle and not too harsh on yourself.
 After you finish the list, make some action plans on how you can work on your weaknesses.
 Once you do that, slowly put these things into place and make sure to keep journalling about how things are going.
 You can also add more things that you want to work on and learn over time.
 Personally, I do a morning journal listing my priorities for the day and then write what I’m grateful for.
 At night, I reflect on my day, practice gratitude again, and write one thing I hope for the next day.

-Self-awareness is so important.
+Self-awareness is so important when it comes to loving yourself.
 Realizing certain things about yourself helps you to not only feel more empowered, but to also know situations to avoid and the best ways to take care of yourself.
 Journal, journal, journal!

-Ah yes, one of my favorites!
+Ah yes, this is probably favorite self love technique!
 Learn to say “no”!
-So important!
-(How many times can I write “important” in this blog post lol).
+So important to do when you want to learn to love yourself!
+(How many times can I write “important” in a self love blog post lol).
 Saying “no” to things gives you a sense of empowerment.
 People usually say “yes” to a lot of things because we’re just going with the flow in the moment.
 Saying “yes” is also way easier than saying “no”.
 However, stopping to think if you actually want to do something before agreeing out of habit can change your life.
 It allows you to make whatever decision is best for you.
-And that is self care- making whatever decision is best for you.
+And that is self care.
+That is truly developing self love when you prioritize making whatever decision is best for you.

 You may fear saying “no” because you don’t want to make other people upset, appear selfish, or maybe you just have FOMO.
 Saying “no” to things, in your job and personal life, allows you to focus on what you really want and what you really deserve.
 Saying “no” allows you to say “yes” to what is important to you.